tdeekens/flopflip/readme.md

 );
 ```

-or with for multivariate feature toggles
+or with for multi variate feature toggles

 ```js
 const UntoggledComponent = () => <h3>{'At least there is a fallback!'}</h3>;